Uberspace/lab/source/guide_flask.rst

 Installation
 ============

-The name of the application you are going to set up is called **basic_flask_template**.
+The name of the application you are going to set up is called **basic_flask**.
-If you wish to use another name make sure to replace **basic_flask_template** in all of the following steps with the name of your choice.
+If you wish to use another name make sure to replace **basic_flask** in all of the following steps with the name of your choice.